jadonng/Linux-Monopoly/README.md

 4.) board.cpp:

-    contain the loadBoard function, which loads the intial board setup from board.txt
+    contain the loadBoard function, which loads the intial game setup from board.txt

 5.) board.h: